dddrrreee/cs240lx-22spr/labs/18-ptag/README.md

 What to do:
  - look through the code and make sure you understand it!
-It shouldn't be conceptually deep: we just happened a record to a binary.
+It shouldn't be conceptually deep: we are just appending records to a binary.

  - Replace the `staff-cpyjmp.o` with yours from lab 14.
 This will require writing a tiny routine that tells the code how large the copy routine